 Online-only banks are less likely than brick-and-mortars to offer bonuses.
 Despite the lack of signup bonuses, online banks are more likely to provide more free perks and never charge a monthly service fee.
 For instance, Chime and CIT Bank are two options you may want to look at.

 Should I switch banks for a bonus?

-Switching banks to get a bank bonus can be worth it if you can pay fewer monthly fees, will have better account perks, and more convenient local branch access.
+Switching banks to get a bank bonus can be worth it if you can pay fewer monthly fees will have better account perks and have more convenient local branch access.

-You shouldn’t switch banks if earning the bonus takes too much time, or you lose a significant portion to bank fees.
+You shouldn’t switch banks if earning the bonus takes too much time, or if you lose a significant portion to bank fees.
 Sometimes, “free money” isn’t as free as you think.
 Your time can be more valuable than money.

 If you have a lot of spare cash or multiple income streams, you might be able to open a new checking account or savings account without closing your current bank account.
 Having a high cash balance means you can enjoy banking privileges at multiple banks.